Buses of Cuernavaca - an agent-based model for universal random matrix behavior minimizing mutual information: Results of the simulation

 Altogether, we perform $100$ such experiments, with $32$ cycles, for each given value of $b$ (between $0.0002$ and $0.1602$ with a step of $0.002$).
 The distribution of arrival times for a given stop in a given cycle is already, on average, uniform.
 Thus, what the unfolding procedure effectively does, it rescales the arrival times so that they are all, on average, uniformly distributed on an interval from $0$ to $N$.

 We showcase some of the unfolded bus trajectories generated with the numerical simulations in figure \ref{fig:tr}.
 For large values of $b$, up to some small fluctuations, the buses travel in unison, whereas for small ones, there is little coordination on larger timescales.
 The associated nearest neighbor distance distributions can be seen in figures \ref{fig:es1} and \ref{fig:es2}.
 The former plot depicts it for the value of $b$ for which the ($\beta=2$) Wigner surmise and the histogram match best.
 The skewness of the distribution obtained with the model is the result of the value of $\sigma$ being small but finite.
-Making it smaller reduces the skewness to the point of a very good match with the random matrix result.
-This would also mean a rescaling for $b$ (the essence of the information measure result below does not change however) \cite{sigma}.
+Our experiments showed, that making $\sigma$ smaller, reduces the skewness to the point of a very good match with the random matrix result \footnote{We decided to keep $\sigma$ at $4\%$ relative to the average time distance between the buses, as this seems realistic, and because we wanted to showcase the skewness effect.}.
+A consequence of this modification is a rescaling of $b$ (the essence of the information measure result shown below does not change however).
+This is because if random occurrences on the route have more influence on the arrival time, this has to be balanced by the strength of the logarithmic potential to generate random matrix statistics for the nearest neighbor distribution.
 As can bee seen in the second plot, for significantly smaller $b$'s, the distribution approaches the Poissonian statistics, as the harmonic potential dominates.
 For large values of $b$ it becomes Gaussian.
 Then, the logarithmic part of the 'potential' has the upper hand and this behavior comes from the random (normal) perturbation of the arrival times with respect to the optimal arrival time the bus drivers strived to achieve.

 The equivalent of the random matrix theory number variance is the variance of the distribution of the number of buses arriving at a certain bus stop in a given time interval.
 This is looked at as a function of the length of that time interval.
 The result of the simulation are depicted in figure \ref{fig:nv1} for the value of $b$ associated with GUE statistics and the two values of $b$ on the border of the $b$ interval of interest respectively.
 Note that one needs quite a lot of data to obtain a decent estimation of the number variance behavior.
 Here each point of the plot is result of an average of $51600$ measurements in the simulations.
 Considering the results of the Cuernavaca measurements were based on a smaller sample, we may say that the behavior of our model for $b=0.018$ is reasonably consistent with reality.